skord/politbeero/README.md

 * Allow for General Secretary to have platform for email and blog.
 * Speak much of state welfare.
 * If General Secretary produces well for nation-state, Secretary get benefit such as ballot stuffing and revolt crushings.
+* Allow for Secretary General to publish 5 year... err...
+6 month plan.